HsiangHung/Machine_Learning_Note/Generative_AI/Large_language_model/RAG/README.md

 ## What Is (RAG)?

-RAG is an AI framework for retrieving facts from an external knowledge base to ground large language models (LLMs) on the most accurate, up-to-date information and to give users insight into LLMs' generative process [[IBM Blog]][What is retrieval-augmented generation?].

-Large language models can be inconsistent.
-Sometimes they nail the answer to questions, other times they regurgitate random facts from their training data.
+Large language models can be inconsistent: Sometimes they nail the answer to questions, other times they regurgitate random facts from their training data.
 If they occasionally sound like they have no idea what they’re saying, it’s because they don’t.
 LLMs know how words relate statistically, but not what they mean [[IBM Blog]][What is retrieval-augmented generation?].

+RAG is an AI framework for retrieving facts from an external knowledge base to ground large language models (LLMs) on the most accurate, up-to-date information and to give users insight into LLMs' generative process [[IBM Blog]][What is retrieval-augmented generation?].

 Implementing RAG in an LLM-based question answering system has the following main benefits: